telerik/kendo-ui-core/docs/jsp/tags/menu/overview.md

         </script>

-### Provide Inline Code
+### Attach to Menu Item Select Event

-The example below demonstrates how to subscribe to events by providing inline JavaScript code.
+The following example demonstrates how to subscribe to the `select` event of a single Menu item.

 ###### Example